 How does Slowly Grown Timber make my cabin better: The reason that slowly grown timber is a better construction material than forced timber is quite simply that the wood is much more dense.
 The benefit of this is twofold:

 1) Dense timber creates an environment where it is more difficult for water to ingress into the timber structure and therefore has a better natural resistance to rot (Obviously all untreated timber will require the application of a good quality timber treatment such as: Protek Timber Treatment

 2) Denser timber tends to machine better that lighter weight timber.
 The light weight timber tends to rip and tear during machining where as the dense timber machines to much finer surfaces and allows for the corner joints to be machined to much finer tolerances thereby creating a more weather proof joint.

 The factors that affect the speed of growth of timber are environmental.
 Within reason - the colder the climate that spruce grows in then the more slowly it grows.
 The short summers and long VERY cold winters of Scandinavia and North-Western Russia create an ideal climate for growing this type of timber

 The North European Spruce timber used in our cabins is sourced mainly in either in Scandinavia or in Russia.
-Both of these countries operate very strict controls over their forestry and manage it very well in a way that satisfies environmental requirements and quality rrequirement's for production of Log Cabin and Garden Building type products.
+Both of these countries operate very strict controls over their forestry and manage it very well in a way that satisfies environmental requirements and quality requirement's for production of log cabins and Garden Building type products.